spoonapps/docs/doc/reference/examples/python_on_spoonium/containerizing_webproject.md

 - The basic container/image creation path
 - Copying local files into a container
-- Automating image creation with SpoonScripts
+- Automating image creation with SpoonScript
 - The Spoonium network stack

 #### Create the App